 While you may be the best dog owner in the world, feeding your furry friend a nutritious diet, giving him a daily dog digestive supplement, and taking him out for daily walks, sometimes accidents are unavoidable.
-Whether your dog has had a major injury or has been diagnosed with a painful condition, your vet will need to prescribe him pain medication to make him more comfortable during this difficult time.
+Whether your dog has had a major injury or has been diagnosed with a painful condition, your vet will need to prescribe him discomfort medication to make him more comfortable during this difficult time.

 If your dog has ever undergone surgery, then chances are he was sent home with Tramadol.
-Tramadol is an opioid-based painkiller, which means its primary function is to block pain receptors in the brain.
-Unlike an anti-inflammatory, i.e., ibuprofen for humans and Carprofen for dogs, Tramadol doesn’t stimulate recovery in muscles or joints, it just works to dull chronic pain and make your four-legged companion more comfortable.
+Tramadol is an opioid-based painkiller, which means its primary function is to block receptors in the brain.
+Unlike an anti-inflammatory, i.e., ibuprofen for humans and Carprofen for dogs, Tramadol doesn’t stimulate recovery in muscles or joints, it just works to dull chronic discomfort and make your four-legged companion more comfortable.

 Is Tramadol for dogs safe?